T0ASTMalone/workplace-communication-app-capstone-react/README.md

 ## Development Road Map

-- Pinned comments by WorkPlace creator
+- Pinned posts by WorkPlace creator
 - Comments for posts
 - See all users in your workplace
   - Delete users from your workplace (for creators only)
 - Edit user information
+- Approving Ideas (creators)